Save the date! - 2025 ABC finalist present on May 12th at 3 p.m.

-Immediately following the finals, please join us for an Arts Together reception.
-The reception offers time to interact with finalists, guests judges, faculty, students and staff, and learn more about the Bolz Center for Arts Administration and the interdisciplinary practice of arts business.
+Immediately following the event, please join us for a casual reception where you can chat with the finalists, guests judges, faculty, students and staff, as well as learn more about the Bolz Center and the interdisciplinary practice of arts business!

 2024 Finalists